Wildlife now roam where US once forged its deadliest weapons

 "So there's a huge downside to converting it into a wildlife refuge, because it allows residual contamination to remain in place," said Jeff Edson, a former Colorado state health official who worked on the cleanup.

-Soldiers test-fired millions of artillery rounds at the proving ground, some made of depleted uranium.
+Soldiers test-fired millions of artillery rounds there, some made of armor-piercing depleted uranium.

-Depleted uranium, a byproduct of nuclear fuel production, is used for armor-piercing shells.
 Its radiation isn't strong enough to be dangerous outside the body, but its dust is a serious health risk if inhaled or swallowed, the U.S. Environmental Protection Agency says.

 Depleted uranium fragments are scattered on the firing range among 1.5 million rounds of unexploded shells, which makes cleanup dangerous and expensive.